matter-labs/zksync-web-era-docs/docs/api/api.md

 # Web3 API

-zkSync 2.0 fully supports the standard [Ethereum JSON-RPC API](https://ethereum.org/en/developers/docs/apis/json-rpc/) and adds some L2-specific features.
+zkSync Era fully supports the standard [Ethereum JSON-RPC API](https://ethereum.org/en/developers/docs/apis/json-rpc/) and adds some L2-specific features.

 As long as the code does not involve deploying new smart contracts (they can only be deployed using EIP712 transactions, more on that [below](#eip712)), _no changes to the codebase are needed._